 To obtain further insights into these empirical results, Table 3 presents the predicted percentage-changes in the total outflow and the pathway probabilities due to a change in the explanatory variables.
 The total outflow from employment is 36% higher among women than men (first row).
 The outflow from employment more than quadruples for workers age 60-63 compared to workers age 50-54 and with age workers are increasingly more likely to flow into early retirement than into disability or unemployment (rows 2 and 3).
-Again, health appears to have no effect on the total outflow from employment and the pathways to retirement (row 4).
-Total outflow from employment is not significantly associated with the outflow from employment into DI but is positively associated with the flow into ER.
+Again, health appears to have no effect on the total outflow from employment is not significantly associated with the outflow from employment is positively associated with the flow into ER.
 This suggests that when the total outflow from employment is high, for instance, as a result of a downturn in the economy, the exit route ER is relatively more frequently used.